 The Crochet Granny Stripe Shawl used 3 balls of the main colour – Sedona, and 2 balls of black.

-How to get the Pattern for Crochet Granny Shawl
+How to get the Pattern for the Crochet Granny Stitch Shawl

 - Free Pattern: Scroll down this blog post for the Instructions for the shawl